 - failing to make reasonable adjustments.

-A person should also not experience discrimination in the workplace because they are either a part-time or fixed-term worker.
+A person should also not be discriminated against because they are either a part-time or fixed-term worker.